daphne-eu/daphne/doc/DaphneDSL/LanguageRef.md

 {"col 1" : [1, 2, 3], "col 2" : [1.1, -2.2, 3.3]}       # frame with "col 1" of type si64 and "col 2" of type f64
 ```

-**Row-major frame literals** consist of comma separated matrices where the first matrix
+**Row-major frame literals** consist of comma separated matrices, where the first matrix
 contains the labels (of `str` type) whereas all other matrices represent each row of the frame.
-Currently, matrices within a row-major frame cannot be passed through variables.
+Currently, matrices within a row-major frame cannot be passed through variables but support other expressions.
 <!--TODO support full matrix literal support for row-major frame literals-->

 *Examples:*